kamyargerami/Laravel-Failure-Notifier/README.md

 ### Parameters

-**Count:** Minimum count of exceptions need to raise to run your callback function.
+**Count:** Minimum count of exceptions needs to raise to run your callback function.

-**Interval:** Seconds to store the count of exceptions in cache.
+**Interval:** Seconds to store the count of exceptions in the cache.

-**Lock Until:** Seconds to prevent send duplicate notify
+**Lock Until:** Seconds to prevent sending duplicate notify

 **Active:** Enable or disable service for this type of exception